verrazzano/docs/content/en/docs/customize/keycloak.md

 Directly modifying the StatefulSet may change the status of the cluster to `ONLINE_PARTIAL`.
 * You must have at least one running `mysql-router` to access the MySQL [InnoDB Cluster](https://dev.mysql.com/doc/refman/8.0/en/mysql-innodb-cluster-introduction.html).
 Scaling the number of `mysql-router` instances to zero may result in the [MySQL Operator]({{< relref "docs/reference/api/verrazzano/v1beta1.md#mysql-operator-component" >}}) permanently losing communication with the cluster and Keycloak being unable to communicate with MySQL.
-* There are limitations to MySQL group replication policy in order to provide distributed coordination between servers.
+* There are limitations to MySQL group replication policy to provide distributed coordination between servers.
 See [MySQL Fault-tolerance](https://dev.mysql.com/doc/refman/8.0/en/group-replication-fault-tolerance.html).